arqalite/fire-king-guide/src/combos/ponix/ulcanix/2-high-garunix.md

 ## High Garunix setup (with Promethean Princess + Ulcanix in GY, High Kirin in your hand)

-This is a cute line that ignores Nibiru entirely.
-You make full use of Ulcanix and High Garunix's effects to get a High Kirin + a FIRE target in your hand, and set up Promethean Princess in the GY, while still having a FIRE on the field so her effect is live.
+This is a cute line that ignores [_Nibiru, the Primal Being_] entirely.
+You make full use of Ulcanix and High Garunix's effects to get a [_Fire King High Avatar Kirin_] + a FIRE target in your hand, and set up Promethean Princess in the GY, while still having a FIRE on the field so her effect is live.

 <center>
 <br/><video class="player" controls preload="auto">